Joshfairhead/systematics/docs/MIGRATION_GUIDE.md

 4. **Disambiguation**: Clear separation between trait methods and library system methods
 5. **Developer Experience**: Field names match method names, eliminating confusion
 6. **Code Reliability**: Comments and implementation are now properly aligned
+7. **Cross-Layer Consistency**: All layers (library, API, CLI, frontend) use identical method names
+8. **Maintainability**: No more confusion about which method name to use in different contexts

 ---